Do You Need Excess Protection?

 The cost of excess insurance will all depend on the insurer and also the amount of excess that you want to be covered.
 For example, if you are protecting a small excess of £100 you could pay as little as £1.50 a month!
 However, if you’re protecting an excess of £600 you may pay up to £8 a month.

 You may be wondering are you really saving money from buying excess protection?
 The answer is a very big YES!
 Think about it, from as little as £2 a month you could save hundreds of pounds if you have to claim.

 Single policy – The covers excess on one insurance policy, for example your car.

 Lifestyle – This covers the excess on multiple insurance policies, for example your car, gadgets and health.

 Excess insurance for car hire:

-Excess insurance is great for things like car hire, reason being because car hire companies can make you pay a high excess, due to the risk of damage to the car.
+Excess insurance is great for things like car hire, the reason being that car hire companies can make you pay a high excess, due to the risk of damage to the car.
 If you damage the car during the hire, you may have to pay thousands of pounds excess, which is a substantial amount.
-Excess insurance will stop you paying this large cost.
+Excess insurance will stop you from paying this large cost.